vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 ## #3.
 Front-end UIs for connecting to LLM backends

 The tools discussed in Section 2 can handle basic queries using the pre-trained data of LLMs.
-Yet, their capabilities significantly expand with the integration of external information via web search and Retrieval Augmented Generation (RAG).
-Utilising user interfaces that leverage existing LLM frameworks, like LangChain and LlamaIndex, simplifies the embedding of data chunks into vector databases.
+Yet, their capabilities significantly expand with integrating external information via web search and Retrieval Augmented Generation (RAG).
+Utilizing user interfaces that leverage existing LLM frameworks, like LangChain and LlamaIndex, simplifies embedding data chunks into vector databases.

-The UIs mentioned in this section seamlessly interface with the backend servers set up with Section 1's tools.
-They are compatible with various APIs, including OpenAI's, allowing for easy integration with both proprietary and open weights models.
+The UIs mentioned in this section seamlessly interface with the backend servers set up with Section 1’s tools.
+They are compatible with various APIs, including OpenAI’s, allowing easy integration with proprietary and open weights models.

 ### Most similar to ChatGPT visually and functionally: Open WebUI